joelgardner/Kiko-plus/_posts/2017-06-19-part3-setting-up-our-backend-continued.md

 ---
 layout: post
-title: "(3) A modern JS app: backend architecture"
+title: "A modern JS app: backend architecture"
-description: "Part 3 of a (long) series of posts detailing how I build a modern Javascript webapp.
-In this post, we'll continue setting up our backend."
+description: "Part 3: In this post, we'll continue setting up our backend by bringing GraphQL and Mongo into the mix.
+At the end, our client will be speaking GraphQL and our backend will perform C.R.U.D. operations at a 5th grade level."
 date: 2017-06-16
 tags: [javascript, react, redux, node, graphql, mongo]
 comments: true